Water-Damaged Roof Decking Exposed During Repair

 Not every dark stain on roof decking means the wood has to come out.
 Some stains are left behind by old leaks that were repaired years ago.
 The real question is whether the decking is still structurally sound.
 A firm, dry, flat section of plywood or OSB may be serviceable even if it is discolored.
 A soft, spongy, swollen, crumbling, or fastener-failing section usually needs replacement.

 This is why roof decking decisions often happen during tear-off.
 Before a new roof covering goes on, the exposed deck has to be evaluated as part of the larger roofing system.
-If you are comparing this issue with other common roofing material failures, roof decking damage is one of the more serious problems because it affects the surface every other roofing layer depends on.
+Compared with many common roofing material failures, roof decking damage is serious because it affects the surface every other roofing layer depends on.

 When Roof Decking Must Be Replaced